 If you would like, Arlington Smile Center can apply DNA saliva testing to ascertain your risk of periodontal disease and the presence of specific periopathogenic bacteria.
 With this information, we can help you better eliminate the inflammation in your mouth and the spread of bacteria and inflammation throughout your body.
 Because chronic gum disease is a contributor to cardiovascular disease, diabetes, arthritis, inflammatory bowel disease, kidney and liver disease, obesity, head and neck cancer, neuroinflammatory diseases, preterm birth, and more, health-conscious patients are delighted with the availability of this relatively low-cost diagnostic service.

 On January 28, 2019, a study was published in the journal Science Advances, uncovering a potential link between P. gingivalis, the bacteria associated with periodontal disease (also known as gum disease), and Alzheimer’s.
 Researchers analyzed brain tissue, spinal fluid and saliva from Alzheimer’s patients — both living and deceased — and found evidence of P. gingivalis.
 Gingipains, the toxic enzyme secreted by P. gingivalis, were found in 96 percent of the 53 brain tissue samples examined, with higher levels detected in those with the pathology and symptoms of Alzheimer’s disease.

 Dr. Roca is passionate about Oral DNA saliva testing.

 - Identify the specific bacterial cause of a patient’s oral infection.

 - Determine if a patient has a genetic susceptibility to periodontal disease.

-- Evaluate the risk for developing oral infection.
+- Evaluate the risk of developing oral infection.

-- Evaluate the risk for causing or exacerbating certain systemic diseases.
+- Evaluate the risk of causing or exacerbating certain systemic diseases.